Elizabetht1/translator-service/README.md

 This repo contains a Python Flask web app that will perform live translations for input text.
 The repo contains starter code that provides hard-coded dummy translations, which you can modify to include calls to an LLM.

+## Include environmental variables to specify the model you want to use!

+A sample environment is available in `.env.default`; you can copy from this into `.env`, and choose a model of your choosing from there.

 ## Fork this repo to use

 <img width="200" alt="image" src="https://github.com/CMU-313/translator-service/assets/5557706/47e9c1fb-5b9d-41fc-b825-05994867388a">